laurenconrad/devportal/laurentest4.md

 12. Enter your Employee Identification Number or your social security number if you use your SSN for tax purposes.
 Then click “Continue.”
 IMAGE

-13. Wait a minute while the system verifies your business.
+13. Wait a minute while Stripe verifies your business.
 If this verification is unsuccessful, customer success at seller-support@fast.co.
-Otherwise, move onto step 15.
+Otherwise, move onto step 14.
+**Note**: Stripe is a company we work with that does these verifications.
 IMAGE

 14. On the Bank Details page, enter the following information and then click “Finalize Application:”